vryzhov/COSC416-2024/lab4/README.md

     * _Diana rated 250 movies_
 2. What movie genres did they prefer watching?
     * _She watched over a hundred of Comedies and Dramas,_
-    *  _Action, Crime and Thriller not too far behind_
+    *  _Action, Crime and Thriller are not too far behind_
-2. Explain your definition of preferred genres and justify your choice
+2. Explain your decision for preferred genres and justify your choice
     * _Action, Drama, Comedy, and Thriller are the most frequent genres in the data_
-    * _This creates a bias for users to pick up movies of these categories_
+    * _This imbalance creates a bias for users to pick up movies to watch_
-    * _Significant presence of these genres in her watch list could be the result of this bias_
+    * _Significant presence of these genres in her watch list could be the result of the bias_
 5. What genres are the best candidates to create recommendations?
     * _I have decided to use several genres_
 6. Create a tentative list of recommendations based on the user preferred genres
-    * _The genres I selected have enough movies for her to choose from_
+    * _The selected genres have enough movies for her to choose from_
 7. Use imdbRating data as a score to rank the recommended movies
     * _Ranking (Scoring) by imdbRating yields the list of candidates_
 8. Create "The Top 5 movies to watch" list